Suggest a Songfact / Artistfact

 Roy Orbison claimed in interviews that the lyrics for this song came to him in a dream; he wrote the music once he woke up.
 Typical of many Orbison songs, it's a heartbreaker: asleep at night is the only time he can be with the one he loves, as when he wakes up, she's gone.

-This song is featured in a key scene in the 1987 film Blue Velvet.
+This song is featured in a key scene in the 1986 film Blue Velvet where Dean Stockwell's character lip-synchs to the song.
 Orbison initially rejected director David Lynch's request to use this song, but later made a video for the track with scenes from the film.

-Shortly before he died, Roy Orbison recorded a follow up to this called "In The Real World" on his 1989 album Mystery Girl. (thanks, Edward Pearce - Ashford, Kent, England, for all above)
+Shortly before he died, Roy Orbison recorded a follow-up to this song called "In The Real World" on his 1989 album Mystery Girl.